A Letter to Potential New Hires

 How does scheduling work?

 This varies based on the time of year, but generally all new hires support Outdoor Education in March & April with school groups.
 During these months, you can expect to be on 2-5-day overnight trips in Santa Barbara, on the Gaviota coast, Ojai, Channel Islands, or Big Bear area.
 When not supporting an outdoor education trip, you can expect to be an assistant guide on mainland & island tours.
 Guides must keep their availability up to date weekly with the office as we book guides based on the bookings that come in.
 We recommend checking your schedule every morning & evening to make sure you know what your week looks like.
-Guides are expected to be “on call” up to 24 hours before a trip date.
+Unless a time-off request has been submitted and approved, guides are expected to be “on call” up to 24 hours before a trip date.
 We will never schedule you for a tour within 24 hours without contacting you & getting confirmation of your availability.
 We use a software program called Paycor in which you can log-in to view not only your schedule but everyone’s schedule so you can see who is on your trip.

 What does a typical work week look like?